Waldo Grade: 1982 landslides

 On January 4–5, 1982, the freeway was completely closed for 24 hours as a result of two landslides on the Waldo Grade caused by a severe storm in the San Francisco Bay area, and partially closed for nearly two weeks.

 The first landslide was on January 4, with rock, mud and trees falling onto the highway blocking the southbound lanes and two of the northbound lanes.

 A second debris avalanche began about 50 ft below the freeway at about 9:35pm on January 5, in fill material that had been stable since highway construction in 1953.
 The slide first carried away a house on Sausalito Boulevard, and then destroyed a house below it at 85 Crescent Avenue, killing resident Sally Baum.
 Three hundred residents were evacuated to a Red Cross shelter.

 A crack developed in the roadway and, concerned that the highway might fail, Caltrans engineers closed all northbound lanes for twelve days while the road was reinforced with vertical pilings.
 The closure cut Marin County off from the San Francisco Peninsula.
-Thousands of Marin County residents were stranded in San Francisco who could not figure out how to get to Marin by using the Richmond-San Rafael Bridge I-580 or the bus lines that serve Marin from the East Bay.
+Thousands of Marin County residents were stranded in San Francisco who could not figure out how to get to Marin by using the Richmond-San Rafael Bridge (then-signed as SR 17 and later as I-580) or the bus lines that serve Marin from the East Bay.
 Some of the earth from the landslide was later transported to Mill Valley to create a building pad for the Shelter Point office complex.